Garethderioth/parking-lot/README.md

 - Refactor for use Mantra.
 - Refactor to use custom UI.
 - Refactor use Semantic UI on the admin dashboard.
-- Add tests.
+- Add tests with AVA.
-- Add Coverage.
+- Add coverage with nyc.
 - Add badges.

 ### Business features